ml-jku/diverse-hits/README.md

 ## Visualize results
 All the plots and tables are created in jupyter notebooks in the `notebooks` folder.

+To reproduce figures/tables in the paper, first download the results from the [Zenodo repository](https://doi.org/10.5281/zenodo.11004835) and extract them to the `runs` folder.

 - `barplots.ipynb`: Main results as barplots + variants not in the paper.
 - `hyperparameter_table.ipynb`: Hyperparameter search spaces and selected parameters.